usaarhat/pywarmups/Acronis_PyConAPAC-2018.md

 a = (1,) # returns a tuple of length 1 with 1 assigned to the 1st element.
 ```

+**Post-mortem:** Checked with the Acronis people, it's a trick question not a typo ;P

 Question 3
 ====